m50d/paperdoll/README.md

 to be the safe equivalent of a pattern match.
 When reviewing Scala [it is difficult to distinguish between safe and unsafe pattern matches](http://typelevel.org/blog/2014/11/10/why_is_adt_pattern_matching_allowed.html), so my preferred style is to avoid pattern matches entirely.
-This also makes it possible to hide trait implementation subtypes.
+This also makes it possible to hide trait implementation subtypes (by using anonymous classes) where appropriate.
-(I have used pattern matching on `Inr`/`Inl` when working with `Coproduct`s since Shapeless does not offer a suitable `fold` method)
+I have used pattern matching on `Inr`/`Inl` when working with `Coproduct`s since Shapeless does not offer a suitable `fold` method,

+Since `paperdoll-core` is very generic, a lot of the tests need at least one effect implementation.
+So I've moved those tests down into `paperdoll-tests`

+The project is split into a large number of small modules, primarily to prove that the interpreters truly are independent.

 ## TODO